 Revel in the natural drama of the Victoria Falls before a safari in the Chobe National Park.

-Guests are met and welcomed at a location of their choice in Johannesburg or Pretoria and transferred to O R Tambo International Airport for a flight to Livingstone.
+Guests are met and welcomed at a location of their choice in Johannesburg or Pretoria and transferred to O R Tambo International Airport for a flight to Livingstone in Zambia.
 Guests are then met on arrival at Livingstone and transferred to their lodge, situated on the heights above the Victoria Falls.
 The safari lodge is bordered by the Mosi-oa-Tunya National Park and the Zambezi River.
 These majestic falls are approximately 1,7 km wide and 108m high.
 The Zambezi River plummets over a sheer precipice into the narrow gorge below in a roaring display of dancing mists.
 A little further downstream, the Batoka Gorge is well-known for its river rafting experiences, all this contributing to the Falls’ status as one of the seven natural wonders of the world.
 The late afternoon is devoted to viewing Victoria Falls from various vantage points.

 The morning is devoted to visiting the Falls section of the Mosi-oa-Tunya National Park.
 The name translates to ‘the smoke that thunders’, which is the name given to the Falls by the locals.
 The sanctuary affords incredible views and, during the dry season, you may walk across to Livingstone Island for a heart-stopping peek into the chasm below.
 Guests may also observe zebra, giraffe and, from time to time, elephants pass through the area.
 In the late afternoon, you will enjoy a sunset cruise on the mighty Zambezi River.
 Relish traditional cocktails and snacks whilst witnessing one of the most spectacular sunsets you are ever likely to see - an evening that will remain with you for a lifetime.